Here are answers to the most frequently asked questions relating to our grant programmes.

 Organisations and institutions may make only ONE application for funding in each grant round.

-If your organisation or institution currently holds a grant from the Foundation (in any category or programme) you cannot apply for a grant in this current round unless your existing grant is due to come to an end.
-Please contact your Grant Programme Manager before submitting an application to check your eligibility.
+If your organisation or institution currently holds a grant from the Foundation you cannot apply for a grant in this current round unless your existing grant is due to come to an end.
+Exceptions apply for Academic Jewish Studies so please contact your Grant Programme Manager before submitting an application to check your eligibility.

 If you are a current grant holder and your Grant Programme Manger has given you permission to make an application, you will need to provide a brief Project Update on the current status of your existing grant alongside your application.

-You are able to apply for the following even when holding or applying for another grant in any category or programme:
+You are able to apply for the following even when holding or applying for another grant:

 In the first instance, you should apply to whichever grant programme or category you feel best matches your project.
 Once we review your proposal, we may transfer your application to another category either for consideration or for monitoring after it has been awarded.
 This will not harm your chances of receiving a grant.